Chicago and North Western 1385: Chicago and North Western steam program

 In 1985, following a twelve-year hiatus, the Circus World Museum (CWM) of Baraboo, Wisconsin, hosted the annual circus parade in Milwaukee, and No. 1385 was arranged to lead the CWM's Great Circus Train on the C&NW main line on July 10.
-For 1986, the C&NW created a full schedule of trains for No. 1385 to pull, including some fundraising trips for the MCRM.
+For 1986, the C&NW created a full schedule of trains for No. 1385 to pull, including some fundraising trips for the MCRY.
 That same year, an insurance crisis broke out within the railroad industry, causing premium prices to rise up, and most of C&NW's scheduled 1986 trips had to be cancelled.
 No. 1385 only led three trains that year; a C&NW employee open house in May, that year's Great Circus Train on July 8, and the Pufferbilly Days special in September.

-While the MCRM continued to keep No. 1385 in working order, the insurance crisis caused the C&NW to undergo several changes; routes continued to be abandoned and sold off, divisions were consolidated, and employees were laid off.
-The C&NW's management also changed after 1986; Wolfe died of cancer, Zito retired from the railroad, Burger left to work for Central Vermont (CV), and Burkhardt left to create Wisconsin Central (WC).
-Newer management of the railroad had no interest in hosting steam operations.

-Final years of 20th-century operations

-With No. 1385 without a host, but still FRA-certified for mainline service, the MCRM looked into running the R-1 on other railroads while helping communities that still desired to sponsor steam excursions.
 On July 7, 1987, No. 1385 was tasked to lead that year's Great Circus Train, but as it began to depart Baraboo, the R-1 suffered a superheater failure and sputtered.
-While the train moved on behind an EMD SD60 diesel, No. 1385 was returned to the MCRM, where the failure was traced to a faulty bolt, and the entire superheater was repaired by volunteers in twelve hours.
+While the train moved on behind an EMD SD60 diesel, No. 1385 was returned to the MCRY, where the failure was traced to a faulty bolt, and the entire superheater was repaired by volunteers in twelve hours.
 The repairs were documented by a television crew from Milwaukee.
+At midnight, No. 1385 was towed to Janesville to catch up with the CWM train, and then the train arrived in Milwaukee on schedule.
+After the event, No. 1385 ran to Chicago for display at Madison Street Station, during the sesquicentennial of the city.

+While the MCRY continued to keep No. 1385 in working order, the insurance crisis caused the C&NW to undergo several changes; routes continued to be abandoned and sold off, divisions were consolidated, and employees were laid off.
+The C&NW's management also changed in the years after 1986; Burkhardt left to create Wisconsin Central (WC), Wolfe died of cancer, Zito retired from the railroad, and Burger left to work for Central Vermont (CV).
+The railroad's newer president, Robert Schmiege, felt the steam operations reinforced the perception of railroads being obsolete, and by 1988, the C&NW's steam program officially ended.
+Using No. 1385 to lead the 1988 Great Circus Train was also decided against, due to that summer's dry weather conditions.

+Final years of 20th-century operations